WE WILL BEGIN with vocabulary.

 C has the same x-coördinate as B. Therefore its x-coördinate is 15.
 And C has the same y-coördinate as A. Therefore its y-coördinate is 3.
 The coördinates at C are (15, 3).

-The idea of an actually infinite straight line is that it has no extremities
+An actually infinite straight line is a line that it has no extremities -- no endpoints.

 (Similarly, it is not possible to produce an actually infinite sequence of digits, as this symbol, "0.36363636. . . ," is meant to signify.
 That, too, is a purely mental object; it is an idea.)

-The student should be warned that when writers use the expression "straight line" these days, they invariably mean an actually infinite line.
+The student should be advised that when writers use the expression "straight line" these days, they invariably mean an actually infinite line.
 Hence they refer to any finite line, with its two extremities, as a line segment.
 They imagine that every finite straight line -- even the side of a square you might draw -- is a segment of an actually infinite line.
-That has been the authoritative point of view since the 19th century, when it also became authoritative to say that the real numbers stretched continuously from "minus infinity to infinity."
-Therefore the x-axis -- that "straight line" -- also had to be actually infinite.